nicolasfdz06/wind-farm-investment-model-excel/README.md

 - Presenting analytical results clearly

 ## Files Included
+- `task-brief.pdf` — original coursework brief
 - `wind-farm-model.xlsx` — Excel model used for the analysis
-- `group-report.docx` — final group report
+- `group-report.pdf` — final group report
-- `task-brief.pdf` — original coursework brief

 ## Note
 This repository is included as part of my academic portfolio.
 It was completed as group coursework and is not presented as solely my individual work.